craftingcity/The-Known-World/Prenotes Aug 11 23.md

 Today is the evening of the 26th of Resowing.
 These bandits come from a circle of "city druids" - the Green Spring Circle - who gained information regarding this particular caravan (and it's contents) from the greater Aquan network.

-The guards dont specifically know what has happened, but would definitely have general information about the world or more specific groups - the party likely will have to come up to them and ask
+The guards dont specifically know what has happened, but would definitely have general information about the world or more specific groups - the party likely will have to come up to them and ask, however.

+The driver genuinely doesnt know much of anything about the contents - as Avory would wish it.

+The contents of the box is mostly textiles, but hidden within one of the sealed containers is a small artifact known as

 ### What happened?